rugile-luko/currency-converter/README.md

 ### Installing

-* The first step is to clone the repository;
+* The first step is to clone the repository
 * ```npm install```      // to install all required dependencies
 * ```npm start```        // to start the server
 * Open dashboard/index.html in your browser